Supporting land use projects in addressing climate change, benefitting local communities and smallholders, and

 How It Works

-The CCB Standards lay out the rules and requirements that all projects must follow in order to be certified.
+The CCB Standards (PDF) lay out the rules and requirements that all projects must follow in order to be certified.

 All CCB projects are subject to desk and field audits by qualified independent third parties to ensure that they meet the standards and apply their methodologies properly.

 Projects select appropriate and defensible methods to quantify project benefits to meet the CCB Standards requirements.

 The Verra Registry is the central repository for all information and documentation related to CCB projects.
 The registry facilitates public comment periods, and records the generation, retirement, and cancellation of all Verified Carbon Units that bear a CCB label, which indicates that an emission reduction unit was generated during a CCB-verified period.

 The CCB Standards are managed by Verra but were developed through a multi-stakeholder process by the Climate, Community & Biodiversity Alliance, a partnership of CARE, Conservation International, The Nature Conservancy, the Rainforest Alliance and the Wildlife Conservation Society.